coreboot/coreboot/Documentation/soc/intel/fsp/index.md

   * Workaround: Don't disable this PCI device
   * Issue on public tracker: [Issue 13]

+* FSP Notify(EnumInitPhaseAfterPciEnumeration) hangs if 00:02.03/00:02.03 are hidden
+  * Release MR2
+  * Seems to get stuck on some SKUs only if hidden after MemoryInit
+  * Workaround: Hide before MemoryInit
+  * Issue on public tracker: [Issue 35]

 ### KabylakeFsp
 * MfgId and ModulePartNum in the DIMM_INFO struct are empty
   * Release 3.7.1